tom-doerr/llm_evolution_flat/spec.md

-instead of creating unit tests, lets just use many assertions don't edit spec.md, follow what is in it don't use docstrings, use comments when helpful to explain the why don't enumerate the task list don't use caching for the llm requests don't work on error handling, the code doesn't need to be reliable right now do use TODO comments a lot
+instead of creating unit tests, lets just use many assertions don't edit spec.md, follow what is in it don't use docstrings, use comments when helpful to explain the why don't enumerate the tasks in tasks.md don't use caching for the llm requests don't work on error handling, the code doesn't need to be reliable right now

+do use TODO comments a lot